wghglory/react-fundament/chapter01/readme.md

 ### css-loader

-any css file that contains import or url(..img) => require()
+any css file that contains import or `url(..img)` => `require()`

 ### Running Webpack

 `npm start` will run `webpack-dev-server --open`, which will start running babel and react transform, cache result.
 So now "dist" folder is not showing.
-In production we will generate the dist folder.
+In production we will generate the "dist" folder.